 Visit Granite Island

+This is one of the best attractions Victor Harbor has to offer.
 Stroll across the Causeway, or take the horse drawn tram (see below), and enjoy a couple of hours on Granite Island.
+The whole island makes up the Granite Island Recreation Park, and is accessible every day of the year (except for catastrophic fire danger days).
 Climb to the top of the island and admire the view.
 I am always amazed by the power of the ocean in the far side of the island compared to the smoother seas on the Victor Harbor side.
 Do a lap of the whole island on the Kaiki Trail and enjoy the sculptures that have been installed in the last few years.
 Grab lunch or a snack from the The Island Cafe before making your way back to Victor Harbor.

 Coral Street Art Space